rafek1241/Patronage-16-Java/README.md

 ## Introduction

 This is an application for managing actors and movies.
 We can manipulate objects in following way:

 * Display any objects (1 or all)
 * Add objects to list (1 or all)
 * Remove object from list (1)
 * Update any objects existing in list

 ##Technologies used:

 1) Build: Maven

-2) Web Services Framework: Spring Boot
+2) Web Services Framework: Spring Boot Starter

-5) Testing: JUnit
+3) Testing: JUnit

 ##Steps to run:

 1) mvn clean package (in project folder)

+2)
-2a) java -jar target/patronage-1-work-0.0.1-SNAPSHOT.jar
+ * java -jar target/patronage-1-work-0.0.1-SNAPSHOT.jar

-2b) mvn spring-boot:run (in project folder)
+ * mvn spring-boot:run (in project folder)

 **Project have been setup at `http://localhost:8080`**